The diameter of weighted random graphs: First passage percolation in

 We extend the definition of $X_a$ to all the integer values by setting $X_a(i) = X_a(I_a)$ for all $i > I_a$.

 The number of edges crossing the boundary of the ball $B_w(a,T_a(i))$ is denoted by $S_a(i)$.
 A simple calculation shows that

-{ We now consider a random graph $G(n, (d_i)_1^n)$ with i.i.d. rate one exponential weights on its edges, such that the degree sequence $(d_i)_1^n$ satisfies Condition~\ref{cond-dil}.
-We let $m^{(n)}$ be the total degree defined by

-One particularly useful property of the configuration model is that it allows one to construct the graph gradually, exposing the edges of the perfect matching one at a time.
+We now consider a random graph $G(n, (d_i)_1^n)$ with i.i.d. rate one exponential weights on its edges, such that the degree sequence $(d_i)_1^n$ satisfies Condition~\ref{cond-dil}.
+We let $m^{(n)}$ be the total degree defined by $m^{(n)}=\sum_{i=1}^n d_i = \sum_{k\geq0} ku_k^{(n)}$.
+One particularly useful property of the configuration model is that it allows one to construct the graph gradually, exposing the edges of the perfect matching, one at a time.
 This way, each additional edge is uniformly distributed among all possible edges on the remaining (unmatched) half-edges.
 We have the following useful lemma.

-\begin{lemma} For any $k\leq \frac{m^{(n)}-n}{2}$, we have
+\begin{lemma} For any $k\leq\frac{m^{(n)}-n}{2}$, we have